 This program, created in 1986, was limited to two entities; Cottonwood Valley Ventures and Cimarron Business Capital Company.

-2008 Amended OTC Form 518 listing totals: $840 million received and $102,107,700 invested; received $20.4 million (fraud) tax credits.
+2008 OTC Form 518 (amended) listing totals: $840 million received an original $102,107,700 invested; received $20.4 million (fraud) tax credits.

-2009 OTC Form 518 listing totals: $0 received and $99,103,000 falsely calimed to have been invested; received $20 million (fraud) tax credits
+2009 OTC Form 518 listing totals: $0 received and $99,103,000 falsely claimed to have been invested; received $20 million (fraud) tax credits